-When the final credits rolled, Alicia said, “What did you think?”
+When the final credits rolled, my friend said, “What did you think?”

 We left the theater and started down the sidewalk towards this new wine bar I’d heard about.
 Across the street, police officers were chasing a homeless man into traffic on First.
 I’m not kidding.
 The man looked like the Jeremiah 11:11 sign-holding dude from the movie, too.
 A coincidence??

-“We need to get to that bar,” said Alicia.
+“We need to get to that bar,” said my friend.
 “Away from this nonsense.”

 “Away from that?”
 I pointed to the movie poster on the side of the theater building, the one with the creepy gloved hand holding a pair of scissors against the backdrop of a red jumpsuit.